danimahardhika/wallpaperboard/README.md

 * Latest version of Android Support Library</li>
 * Java SE Development Kit 8</li>

-<p>Take a look on this <a href="https://raw.githubusercontent.com/danimahardhika/candybar-library/698d102f504f5a843af4f5bc67a340a09b3c5889/screenshots/requirements.jpg">screenshot</a> for requirements
+Take a look on this [screenshot](https://raw.githubusercontent.com/danimahardhika/candybar-library/698d102f504f5a843af4f5bc67a340a09b3c5889/screenshots/requirements.jpg) for requirements

-<p>The minimum API level supported by this library is API 15</p>
+The minimum API level supported by this library is API 15

-Add JitPack repository to root ```build.gradle```
+Add JitPack repository to root `build.gradle`
 ```Gradle
 allprojects {
     repositories {